mazb2430/Client-test/README.md

 # Client-test
 The program generates random numbers and sorts them in ascending order when clicking the sort button.
 The save functions is working through a generated text-file, whcih it is reading to and from and it saves automatically evry time you generates new numbers.

+The source code is in the src folder and in the file Program.java.

 To run/execute the program:
 1. download it as a zip from github
 2. save it on a location where you can reach it easily, for example at the desktop or in downloads.